-The Comprehensive Stroke Centre at Hull and East Yorkshire Hospitals NHS Trust has launched a Regional Mechanical Thrombectomy Service, known sometimes as a “Lazarus procedure,” to help more patients.
+The Comprehensive Stroke Centre at Hull University Teaching Hospitals NHS Trust has launched a Regional Mechanical Thrombectomy Service, known sometimes as a “Lazarus procedure,” to help more patients.

 Patients taken to district hospitals in York, Scarborough, Grimsby and Scunthorpe will be “blue lighted” by ambulance to the Interventional Radiology Theatres at Hull Royal Infirmary if they are considered suitable for the minimally invasive Mechanical Thrombectomy.

 Performed under local anaesthesia or sedation, the procedure involves a wire passed into the patient’s brain to retrieve the blood clot, enabling some people to recover mobility, speech and other faculties damaged by an acute ischaemic stroke.

 Improvements can be so dramatic, Mechanical Thrombectomy has been called a “Lazarus procedure” because of its ability to reduce the risk of long-term disability or death in some stroke patients.

 Consultant radiologist Dr Paul Maliakal said: “We can now offer this treatment to more patients, which means more people have a better chance of surviving a stroke without brain damage or long-term disabilities.

 “The treatment isn’t suitable for all patients but it can make a huge difference to the people for whom mechanical thrombectomy is appropriate.

 “Hull is at the forefront of this kind of treatment and we’re attracting national recognition for our work in the field.”